Gun Violence Remains a Major Problem in the United States

 Additionally the Task Force identified a growing problem of fugitives from justice who continue to commit gun crimes because there are not adequate resources for law enforcement to apprehend them.
 The Fugitive Apprehension Task Force of the U.S. Marshal Service was expanded by using PSN funds to pay local officers' overtime and travel costs, thus insuring a dynamic, mobile enforcement effort throughout the District.

-The PSN Task Force has also funded two Special Assistant United States Attorneys, from the King County and Pierce County Prosecuting Attorney’s Offices, who evaluate all firearms crimes committed in those counties.
-The SAUSAs determine whether the cases should be adopted for federal prosecution, by considering whether or not federal prosecution of a defendant would further the aim of making our communities safer.
+The PSN Task Force funds a Special Assistant United States Attorney, from the King County Prosecuting Attorney’s Office, who evaluates all firearms crimes committed in King County.
+The SAUSA determines whether the cases should be adopted for federal prosecution, by considering whether or not federal prosecution of a defendant would further the aim of making our communities safer.
 In 2010, King County Senior Deputy Prosecuting Attorney and SAUSA, C. Andrew Colasurdo, received the DOJ’s national PSN Award for Outstanding Local Prosecutor, due to his extensive and exemplary work as a PSN SAUSA.
 As a result of the Western District of Washington’s PSN SAUSA program, hundreds of firearms cases have been reviewed for federal prosecution, producing successful federal and state prosecutions.

 The FireArm Crime Enforcement (FACE) Coalition of King County was designated as one of the model programs during the development of the national Project Safe Neighborhoods Program.
 It is a coalition of county-wide law enforcement; federal law enforcement; prosecutors - both federal and state; Washington State Department of Corrections and the U.S. Probation Department; and Washington Department of Fish and Wildlife.
 FACE addresses problems and concerns on gun crime enforcement and prosecution and to develop on-going district wide training on gun crime enforcement.
 It has been very effective in keeping the focus on gun crimes and in developing innovative procedures to insure that gun crimes have a high visibility for prosecution.